Manon Nummerdor-Flier

-Manon Nummerdor-Flier (born 8 February 1984 in Nieuwleusen, Overijssel) is a retired volleyball player from the Netherlands, who plays as an opposite.
+Manon Nummerdor-Flier (born 8 February 1984) is a retired Dutch volleyball player who played as an opposite.

 Career

 Flier was named Most Valuable Player at the 2007 FIVB World Grand Prix in Ningbo, PR China, where the Dutch national team won the gold medal.

 Flier lost the bronze medal at the 2010–11 CEV Champions League after her team Scavolini Pesaro was defeated 3–1 by the Turkish Fenerbahçe Acıbadem.
 She was individually awarded "Best Spiker".

 In July 2011, Toray Arrows announced that she was joining for the 2011–12 season.

 Flier won the bronze medal with Igtisadchi Baku in the 2013–14 Azerbaijan Super League and the Best Server award.

-In 2015, she played with the Dutch National Team at the 2015 European Games in Baku, Azerbaijan.
+In 2015, she played with the Dutch national team at the 2015 European Games in Baku, Azerbaijan.

 Flier started her volleyball career at Flash Nieuwleusen in 1992 and is the most experienced player of the current team with 406 international matches.

-Personal
+Personal life

 Flier is married to the Dutch beach volleyball player Reinder Nummerdor.
 They have been a couple since 2005 and have lived together in Zwolle since 2012.
-They married on 14 June 2014 and a daughter was born in July 2016.
+They married on 14 June 2014, and their daughter was born in July 2016.
+Their second child, a son, was born in 2019.